wizicer/IcerSite/source/_posts/en/diary/cs.md

 Credit to [this link](https://github.com/dotnet/roslyn/tree/master/src/Workspaces/CSharp/Portable/Formatting)

-Finally the first working code look like this:
+Finally the first working code look like this (with little refactoring):

 ```cs
 using Microsoft.CodeAnalysis;